asavinov/bistro/README.md

 ## Waht is Bistro

 *Bistro* is a general purpose, light-weight data processing engine which changes the way data is being processed.
-It going to be as simple as a spreadsheet and as powerful as SQL.
+It is going to be as simple as a spreadsheet and as powerful as SQL.
 At its core, it relies on a novel *column-oriented* data representation and processing engine which is unique in that its logic is described as a DAG of *column operations* as opposed to table operations in most other frameworks.
 Computations in Bistro are performed by *evaluating* columns which have custom definitions in terms of other columns.

 ## New Data Processing Paradigm: Calc-Link-Accu